Ersanio/snes-assembly-book/docs/programming/subroutine.md

 JSL has the same purpose as JSR, except it can jump everywhere.
 Above example can also be applied to JSL, except that the `RTS` is now an `RTL`.

-The opcode JSR will get assembled as `JSR $XXXX` by the assembler (because labels get turned into addresses), but you shouldn’t worry about that.
+The opcode JSR will get assembled as `JSR $XXXX` by the assembler (because labels get turned into addresses), but you shouldn't worry about that.
 Furthermore, because JSR uses an absolute address as its parameter, it is limited to its current bank.
 Changing the data bank register doesn't affect JSR.

 The opcode JSL will get assembled as `JSL $XXXXXX`, instead.